About the Alumni Office

-- Being able to inspire and help others to achieve their career goal
+- Being able to inspire and help others to achieve their goals

-- Develop coaching skills needed for future leadership roles
+- Developing coaching skills needed for future leadership roles

-- Work with people from different contexts and backgrounds
+- Working with people from a wide variety of backgrounds

-Overall, you will gain fulfilment from advising, motivating and empowering others to make decisions and take responsibility for their own actions and development.
+- Overall, you will gain fulfilment from advising, motivating and empowering others to make decisions and take responsibility for their actions and development.

-- Provides you with a better understanding of the skills needed in the chosen role or industry and ideas on how you can develop them
+- To provide you with a better understanding of the skills needed in a chosen role or industry and ideas on how you can develop them

-- Good connections can help open up entire new opportunities and directions for you that you may not have realised before
+- Good connections can help open up new opportunities and directions for you that you may not have thought of

 - Having a mentor can improve your self-confidence in pursuing the career you want.